palewire/observable-framework-cpi-example/README.md

 ## Once more, with feeling

 To get a little more practice, let's add a second chart that shows the year-over-year change in the Consumer Price Index.
-That's what the media is referring to when they talk about inflation.
+That's what the media is referring to when they talk about the inflation rate.

 Create a new Python file at `src/year-over-year.py` where we'll calculate the statistics we need: